-One of the greatest advantages is that bots are available 24/7 to help customers.
+One of the greatest advantages is that Chatbots are available 24/7 to help customers.
 Plus, they respond quickly to every question they receive.
 This guarantees your customers will always be able to solve their problems, no matter what time of day.

 4. They help optimize costs

 Imagine your agents spending more time answering just the queries that require a human being.
-Implementing a bot with conversational AI is a great way to automate customer service and improve the service provided by agents, leading to cost optimization in the medium term.
+Implementing a Chatbot with conversational AI is a great way to automate customer service and improve the service provided by agents, leading to cost optimization in the medium term.